 Although the online app will show the shortest route (to save your money) but still no one can stop you from taking up the direction you want.

 If the driver insists on the following path visible on the mobile app, then you need to take a call.
 Confirm the Price and Tipping Range

 A mobile app or driver can tell you the typical price range to your destination and the appropriate amount to tip.

-Having a good idea of what you need to pay – and confirming the price with the driver ahead of time can mean less hassle when it’s time to pay the bill.
+Having a clever idea of what you need to pay – and confirming the price with the driver ahead of time can mean less hassle when it’s time to pay the bill.

 If the lady is traveling alone, then it is always a good option not to wear revealing clothes.

-You just cannot control the person sitting in the driver’s seat, but you can definitely be careful.
+You just cannot control the person sitting in the driver’s seat, but you can be careful.

 The character of a person is never written on anyone’s forehead.
 Anyone can turn into the devil in the flip of a few seconds.

 Another feature of the app is a rating system that allows riders and drivers to rate each other.
 This system discourages any problem behaviors.